 One of the best parts of our jobs as DC wedding photographers is preserving cherished family traditions on film.
 Weddings, whether in Washington or outside the DMV, are ultimately a celebration of family.
 In essence, a marriage is the bringing together of two familial groups to create a new one.
 A new nuclear family comprising the two people who come to their DC wedding venue to tie the knot, naturally.
 But a matrimonial celebration also gives birth to a much larger clan that includes the bride’s and groom’s extended families.
 New relationships among the various in-laws often get their start on a wedding day in Washington.
 A lot of the candid wedding photography that we take for our brides and grooms focuses on those moments.

-Because our approach to Washington, DC, wedding photography is photojournalistic, we are always on the lookout for these elements.
+Because our approach to DC wedding photography is photojournalistic, we are always on the lookout for these elements.
 We want the photographs that we produce to tell a story.
 We want them to narrate not just the events of a couple’s wedding day, but also their love story.
 Someone who has never met them should be able to look through their wedding album and understand the connection that binds them.
-The images should also communicate what made their marriage celebration special and different.
+A Washington, DC, wedding photographer's images should also communicate what made their marriage celebration special and different.
 For that to happen, the pictures need to be personal.
 They need to include things that are distinct about and particular to that Washington wedding.

 That is where each bride’s and each groom’s individual family traditions come in.
 Those are the elements that personalize wedding photos and make them special.
 Little touches like a picture of the groom’s grandmother pinned to his lapel.
 Or like the bride wearing her mother’s wedding dress.
 Or like the groom sporting his grandfather’s cufflinks.
 Or like the couple passing the wedding rings to each wedding guest and asking them for a blessing.
 Or like the father of the bride changing the lyrics of a popular song to include a reference to her mother.